Wukui

+Lü Wukui (呂無虧 (Lǚ Wúkuī)) was ruler of the Qi state for three months in early 642 BC.
+He was succeeded by his younger brother, Duke Xiao.

 Accession to the throne

 Wukui's father and predecessor was Duke Huan of Qi, who was the first of the Five Hegemons, the most powerful rulers of the Spring and Autumn period.
 Duke Huan had at least three main wives who bore no sons, six favoured concubines, and more than ten sons.
 Wukui's mother was the elder Wey Ji, one of the two princesses of the State of Wey who were among Duke Huan's favoured concubines.
 However, the crown prince of Qi was Prince Zhao (later Duke Xiao), who was born to Zheng Ji, a princess of the State of Zheng.
 Four other sons of Duke Huan also contended for the throne: Prince Pan (later Duke Zhao), Prince Shangren (later Duke Yi), Prince Yuan (later Duke Hui), and Prince Yong.

 When Duke Huan died in the tenth month of 643 BC, the six princes fought each other for the throne.
 After two months of fighting Wukui prevailed and ascended the throne in the twelfth month.
 Crown Prince Zhao fled to the State of Song.
 During the unrest Duke Huan's corpse lay unattended for 67 days, and became so badly decomposed that worms crawled out of his room.